openlawteam/tribute-contracts/docs/adapters/TributeNFT.md

      * @param applicant The applicant address (who will receive the DAO internal tokens and become a member).
      * @param nftAddr The address of the ERC-721 token that will be transferred to the DAO in exchange for DAO internal tokens.
      * @param nftTokenId The NFT token id.
-     * @param requestedShares The amount requested of DAO internal tokens (SHARES).
+     * @param requestAmount The amount requested of DAO internal tokens (SHARES).
      * @param data Additional information related to the tribute proposal.
      */
     function submitProposal(